 Swatting is simply the act of obtaining a person or organization’s address and making a claim that causes law enforcement to respond with SWAT teams to respond to what is a nonexistent threat.

-In the same article above, Pierson says, “We are seeing it with much more frequency… the trend is unnerving.”
-Even more unnerving is that Pierson can point to no particular reason for these events.
+In the same article, Pierson noted, 'We are seeing it with much more frequency… the trend is unnerving.'
+What’s even more unsettling is that Pierson cannot identify any specific reason behind these incidents

 “We don’t know what the motivation is.
-It could be things associated with current events, or it could be to cause chaos,” he says.
+It could be things associated with current events, or it could be to cause chaos,” Pierson says.
 “But we don’t have a definitive motive.”

 Multiple industries, including healthcare, pharmaceuticals, insurance, and others, are being targeted, with hackers concentrating most of their attacks in Boston, Chicago, San Francisco, and Los Angeles.